codeaye/template/README.md

 ```bash
 cargo cmd setup
 ```
-This installs pnpm (your hardrive will thank me later) and installs node dependencies
+This installs trunk and wasm-32 and installs node dependencies
 ## Run Locally

 Follow the installation guide and then simply run: